mat2ja/meet-mia-v2/README.md

 # 🧁️ Meet Mia Cake Shop

 - Designed and built from scratch
-- Vue 3, Vite and plain SCSS
+- Built with Vue 3, Vite and SCSS
 ---
 - Homepage